EvaDoychinova/Petadopt/README.md

 # PetAdopt
-*Because they bring love*
+*Because our pets bring love*

 ## What's it about?
-This is an application for animal shelter and its pets. <br>
+This is an application for an animal shelter and its pets. <br>
-It is designed to facilitate the process of adopting a desired pet<br><br>
+It is designed to facilitate the process of adopting a desired pet. <br><br>
-*Personal projects for non-commercial use*
+*Personal project for non-commercial use*

 ## Structure
 The application is split in three main parts